A Ranking Game for Imitation Learning: Algorithm Details

-Automatically generated with preferences are generated online comparing the agent's current visitation with the expert.
-In contrast, for the setting with offline annotated rankings, we are given a fixed dataset of comparisons which cannot be directly compared to the agent's current visitation and have to be incorporated separately.
-Automatically generated rankings can potentially give us sample efficiency gains if the rewards are indeed linear in the features used for interpolations.
-In cases where this is not the case, it is not clear why the automatically generated rankings should help.
-In such cases, we can leverage knowledge about rankings over suboptimal policy performances that is either provided by a human or extracted from a set of trajectories for which ground truth reward is known.
-In our work, we extract offline preferences by uniformly sampling $p$ trajectories from an offline dataset obtained from a training run of an RL method (SAC)~\cite{haarnoja2018soft} with ground truth reward.
+Automatically generated rankings are generated without any additional supervision and can be understood as a form of data augmentation.
+By contrast, with offline annotated rankings, we are given a fixed dataset of comparisons which is a form of additional supervision for the reward function.
+Automatically generated rankings can only help by making the reward landscape easier to optimize, but offline rankings can help reduce the exploration burden by informing the agent about counterfactuals that it had no information about.
+This can, for instance, help the agent avoid unnecessary exploration by providing a dense improvement signal.
+The offline rankings are either provided by a human or extracted from a set of trajectories for which ground truth reward is known.
+In our work, we extract offline preferences by uniformly sampling $p$ trajectories from an offline dataset obtained from a training run of an RL method (SAC)~\citep{haarnoja2018soft} with ground truth reward.